sonic-net/SONiC/doc/fast-reboot/Fast-reboot_Flow_Improvements_HLD.md

 In order to have such indicator, re-use of the fastfast-reboot infrastructure can be used.

 Each network application will experience similar processing flow.
-Application and corresponding orchagent sub modules need to work together to restore the original data and push it to the ASIC.
+Application and corresponding orchagent sub modules need to work together to restore the preboot state and push it to the ASIC.
 Take neighbor as an example, upon restart operation every neighbor we had prior to the reboot should be created again after resetting the ASIC.
 We should also synchronize the actual neighbor state after recovering it, the MAC of the neighbor could have changed, went down for some reason etc.
 In this case, restore_neighbors.py script will align the network state with the switch state by sending ARP/NDP to all known neighbors prior the reboot. neighsyncd will update the internal cache with all neighbors and push all to APP DB, orchagent will then add/remove/update any neighbor and get syncd to program the HW with the new data.

 In addition to the recover mechanism, the warmboot-finalizer can be enhanced to finalize fast-reboot as well and introduce a new flag indicating the process is done.
-This new flag can be used later on for any functionality which we want to start only after init flow finished in case of fast-reboot.
+This new flag can be used later on for any functionality, we want to start only after init flow finished in case of fast-reboot.
 This is to prevent interference in the fast-reboot reconciliation process and impair the performance, for example enablement of flex counters.

 References: